klaytn/klaytn-pre-cypress-setup-workshop/README.md

 ## Overview
 <!-- Write Overview about this project -->
-**If you want to join Klaytn Baobab network, this workshop will be the best guidance.
+**If you want to join Kaia Kairos network, this workshop will be the best guidance.
 Below are included in this workshop.**
 - Prerequisites (Firewall & Package Installation)
-- Chaindata Fast sync with Baobab
+- Chaindata Fast sync with Kairos
-- Baobab Network Configuration
+- Kairos Network Configuration
 - Service Status Management

 ## How this repository works